smitwaman/hello-world/README.md

 - PHASE:2
-8. Install trivy and check build image
-9. Configure OWAPS
-10. Configure Nexus for artifact management
+10. Configure Nexus for artifact management(Optional)
+Here,You can copy artifact from maven build stage.
-10. Deploy application using apache server.
+11. And deploy application using apache, nginx server.

 - PHASE:3